dstroot/my-hugo-blog/content/post/how-to-kill-eleven-million-people.md

 >
 ><cite>&mdash; John, 8:32</cite>

-If you believe the “truth shall set you free” then if you don’t know truth can its absence place you in bondage?
+Can the absence of truth place you in bondage?
 Psychologists and sociologists say dictators have two main tools; fear and control of information.
 Manufacturing an external threat, like Jews to Hitler's Germany, help keep the society off balance and collectively paranoid.
 However, **controlling information** is the key to maintaining a totalitarian state.

 >The price good men pay for indifference to public affairs is to be ruled by inferior men.
 >